 _*Mule 3.6.0 and above*_

-xpath3() function which provides full support for XPath 3.0 and 2.0.
-However, versions 3.0 and 2.0 are not fully compatible with version 1.0; for this reason, the old `xpath() function is only supported until Mule 4.0.
+xpath3() `function which provides full support for XPath 3.0 and 2.0.
+However, versions 3.0 and 2.0 are not fully compatible with version 1.0; for this reason, the old `xpath() function will be supported until Mule 4.0.

-In Mule 3.6.0, the following XPath components were deprecated:
+In Mule 3.6.0, the following XPath components have been deprecated:

-Since XPath 3.0 is completely backwards-compatible with XPath 2.0, the new function works for 2.0 expressions as well.
+Since XPath 3.0 is completely backwards-compatible with XPath 2.0, the new function will work for 2.0 expressions as well.
 XPath 1.0 expressions, however, are not guaranteed to work.
 Compatibility mode is limited, and disabled by default.

 For a description of the new xpath3() function, see the next section.

 xpath3() function supports function parameters including the ability to select the return type for obtained data, and query parameters.

 If not provided, this defaults to the message payload.
 It supports the following input types:

 If input is not of any of the above types, the function attempts to use a registered transformer to transform the input into a DOM document or node.
 If no such transformer is found, then an